 Begin with your paper turned so it forms a diamond shape.
 Bring the left and right corners of your paper to the top of the diamond shape.
 Flatten your paper, using the creases to guide you.
 When you're finished, your project should look like the photo to the left.

 In origami, this is called a square base or preliminary base.
-It is the starting point for several origami projects, including the origami frog and origami ninja star.

 3. Create Flaps